easycrud/docs/docs/guide/restful-api-example.md

-# RESTful API
+# Example

-Based on JSON Table Schema, `@easycrud/server` package is able to generate RESTful style APIs for performing CRUD (create, read, update, delete) operations on resources.

-For example, suppose we have such a JSON Table Schema:
+Suppose we have such a JSON Table Schema:

 ```json
 {